synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

             func(*args)
 ```

-Here is a simple “convenience” routine that lets you call do_log(”message”) instead of log.info(“message).
-The issue here was providing a single place to change the “error level” of the logged messages (currently “info” but others, such as “error” and “debug” are also possible.
+Here is a simple "convenience" routine that lets you call do_log("message") instead of log.info("message).
+The issue here was providing a single place to change the "error level" of the logged messages (currently "info" but others, such as "error" and "debug" are also possible.

 ```python
     def do_log(self, *args):